Cousins, Gay lead Kings over Timberwolves 106-103

 TIP-INS

-Timberwolves: Minnesota had four turnovers in the opening half, but committed six in the third quarter. ...
-Wiggins had 13 points and the Timberwolves shot 67 percent in leading 34-24 after one quarter. ...
+Timberwolves: Last season the Timberwolves beat the Kings in all four games and they were 4-3 in the previous seven games in Sacramento. .
+Wiggins had 13 points and the Timberwolves shot 67 percent in leading 34-24 after one quarter.

 Kings: Cousins picked up his first technical late in the second quarter following his objection to an obvious personal foul. ...
 A Minnesota assistant last season, Bryan Gates is a Kings assistant coach. ...
 San Francisco 49ers defensive lineman Erik Armstead was among the sellout crowd.